jonny-edyn/personal-website/content/blog/2024-roundup/index.md

 - Lords Cricket - Eng vs Sri Lanka.
 Root becoming England's all time top run scorer.
 - La Cadiere d’azur, France - A week away with Natalia and Gregoire (ello mate!)
 - Prague & Dresden - A weekend get away to celebrate Claire's bday and see Nils Fram
-- Manchester - A night on canal street with Mark.
+- Manchester - A night out on canal street with Marc.
-- Copenhagen - A Ryan family adventure to support Karis complete her hydrox event which she absolutely nailed!
+- Copenhagen - A Ryan family adventure to support Karis complete her Hyrox event which she absolutely nailed!

 #### Youtubers